A History of British Fishes: Production and publication

 Yarrell's illustrations were wood engravings made using the techniques pioneered by Bewick in which boxwood blocks were engraved on their ends using a burin, a tool with a Vshaped tip.
 The new illustrations for the fish book were drawn onto the blocks by Alexander Fussell and cut by John Thompson, both of whom also worked on the later bird book.
 The most expensive part of producing illustrated books in the nineteenth century was the hand colouring of printed plates, mainly by young women.
 By using monochrome illustrations Yarrell could avoid this outlay and the associated costs of having the illustrations separate from the text and printed on a different grade of paper.
 The quality of the illustrations in Yarrell's books was very high, because he could afford to employ Thompson and his sons.
 Thompson senior was later to win a médaille d'or at the 1855 Paris Exhibition.

 William Swainson suggested to Yarrell that he should produce separate offprints of the illustrations and have them coloured for separate sale as a profitable additional venture, but Yarrell refused.
 There were practical problems in that the wood engraving blocks were set in the same formes as the letterpress for the text, and, if separated, the extra printing demand would wear out the wooden blocks, especially without the protection of the surrounding raised metal type.
 Yarrell also objected on principle to the prints being sold separately.
 The book was originally published in 19 fascicules (parts), each priced at 2/6d (12.5p).
-(Note: £12.52 at 2022 values calculated using MeasuringWorth for 1836) The last part contained an index.
+(Note: £12.50 at 2025 values; December 2025 prices calculated using Bank of England calculator for 1836) The last part contained an index.

 The publisher of Yarrell's books was John Van Voorst, whose business was in Paternoster Row, a street central to the London publishing trade.
 He began to specialise in natural history publications and was appointed official bookseller to the London Zoological Society in 1837.
 Van Voorst often visited Yarrell's house, and joined him to shoot and fish on estates and streams around London.
 He was a Fellow of the Linnean Society and a founding fellow of the Royal Microscopical Society, established in 1839.